-The UTIMCO Compensation Program ("Compensation Program" or "Plan") consists of two elements: base salary and an annual incentive performance plan (the "Performance Incentive Plan"):
+The UTIMCO Compensation Program ("Compensation Program" or "Plan") consists of two elements: base salary and an annual performance plan (the "Performance Plan"):

-The base salary portion of the Compensation Program sets forth a structure and guidelines for establishing and adjusting the salaries of key investment and operations staff employees.
-The Performance Incentive Plan portion of the Compensation Program sets forth the criteria for calculating and receiving annual incentive performance awards for key investment and operations staffemployees who are eligible Participants in the Performance Incentive Plan.
+The base salary portion of the Compensation Program sets forth a structure and guidelines for establishing and adjusting the salaries of key investment and operations employees.
+The Performance Plan portion of the Compensation Program sets forth the criteria for calculating and receiving annual performance awards for key investment and operations employees who are eligible Participants in the Performance Plan.
 Provisions of the Compensation Program relating solely to the base salary portion of the Compensation Program are described in Section 4.
 Provisions of the Compensation Program are described in Section 5.
-Sections 1, 2, 3, 6, 7, and 8 of the Compensation Program relate to both the base salary portion and the Performance Incentive Plan portion except where otherwise specified in any such Section.
+Sections 1, 2, 3, 6, 7, and 8 of the Compensation Program relate to both the base salary portion and the Performance Plan portion except where otherwise specified in any such Section.

-Effective Date: Except as provided in Section 7.9, this document, with an "Effective Date" of September 1, 2015 July 1, 2018, supersedes the UTIMCO Compensation Program that was effective September 1, 20132015.
+Effective Date: Except as provided in Section 7.9, this document, with an "Effective Date" of July 1, 2018, supersedes the UTIMCO Compensation Program that was effective September 1, 2015.